Evaluation of binary classifiers for asymptotically dependent and independent extremes: Risk functions for extremal binary classifiers

-Hence, no classifier can outperform naive classifiers for this regression model. \end{lemma} Note that even if the forecaster knows exactly the function $f(.)$ and has drawn from the explanatory $\bm X$, the ``ideal'' classifier ${\gbar(\bm x)=}f(\bm x)$ will perform badly, i.e.\ $R(f) = 1$.
+will perform badly, \textit{i.e.}\ $R(g) = 1$.
 In addition, the classical trick of using ranks to avoid the problem of marginals discrepancy cannot be applied here.
-For example, suppose that $H$ is unit Fr\'echet distributed, then transforming the marginals of $\bm X$ into unit Fr\'echet random variables, say into $\bm \tilde{\bm X}$, does not remove the issue as the unobserved noise $N$ has still have heavier tails than $\tilde{f}(\bm{\tilde{X}})=f(\bm X)$ for some function $\tilde{f}(.)$.
-So, a finer risk measure is needed that is able to distinguish different classifiers in case of asymptotic independence.
+For example, suppose that $f(\bm X) + N$ is unit Fr\'echet distributed, then transforming the marginals of $\bm X$ into unit Fr\'echet random variables, say into $\bm \tilde{\bm X}$, does not remove the issue as the unobserved noise $N$ still has heavier tails than $\tilde{f}(\bm{\tilde{X}})=f(\bm X)$ for some function $\tilde{f}(\cdot)$.
+An example of a simulation of this framework is given in Section \ref{sec::simulations} (see also Figure \ref{fig::simulation}).
+So, a finer risk measure is needed to distinguish different classifiers in case of asymptotic independence, as defined in Definition \ref{def: tail equivalent}, between the classifiers and the observations $Y$.